 During operation of the APR System, the operator observes the performance of the plant via CRTs VDUs on the main console or on large screen displays in the main control room.
 The APR System can be switched into the manual mode by the operator, and a control sequence, which is in progress, can be stopped by the operator at any time.
 This will stop automatic reactor power changes.
-If any system or component conditions are abnormal during execution of the prescribed sequences, continued operator.
+If any system or component conditions are abnormal during execution of the prescribed sequences, continued operation is stopped automatically and alarms will be activated to alert the operator.
 With the APR System in manual mode, the operator can manipulate control rods and recirculation flow through the normal controls.
 A failure of the APR System will not prevent manual controls of reactor power, nor will it prevent safe shutdown of the reactor.